 If a project will expand service capacity, then the organization should have a clear business plan for funding ongoing operations.
 The Foundation does not fund operational expenses such as salaries or overhead costs.

-Limited grants can be considered for up to 75% of the cost of a vehicle if an organization can clearly explain why it is critical to service delivery.
-The organization must also have the capacity within their operational budget to provide ongoing insurance, fuel and maintenance and provide properly licensed drivers as well as a plan for how future replacement vehicles will be funded.
-At least two quotes for the vehicle must be provided.
+Vehicle requests: Limited grants can be considered for up to 75% of the cost of a vehicle if an organization can clearly explain why it is critical to service delivery.
+The organization must also have the capacity within their operational budget to provide ongoing insurance, fuel and maintenance, and provide properly licensed drivers as well as a plan for how future replacement vehicles will be funded.
+One quote for the vehicle must be provided.